JaneliaSciComp/SongExplorer/README.md

 Copy the exemplar configuration file out of the container and into your home
 directory:

-    $ $DEEPSONG_BIN cp /opt/deepsong/configuration.pysh .
+    $ $SONGEXPLORER_BIN cp /opt/songexplorer/configuration.pysh .

-Inside you'll find many variables which control where DeepSong does its work:
+Inside you'll find many variables which control where SongExplorer does its work:

     $ grep _where= configuration.pysh
     default_where="local"